The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025 The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025

 Related: Our Complete Guide to Seats.aero

-Upgrade to Emirates First Class with Skywards miles
+Upgrade to Emirates First Class using Skywards miles

-Perhaps an even easier (and potentially cheaper) way to First Class is via a mileage upgrade.
+An even easier (and potentially cheaper) way to First Class is via a mileage upgrade, especially given the latest changes for booking First Class awards outright.
 Emirates allows upgrades on tickets booked with cash or miles by one class of service.
-That means you can upgrade to business on an economy or premium economy ticket — or upgrade to First Class if you book a business-class ticket
+That means you can upgrade to business on an economy or premium economy ticket — or upgrade to First Class if you book a business-class ticket.

-The only thing to be aware of is that you'll need to book directly through Emirates to get this option.
+The only thing to be aware of is that you'll need to book directly through Emirates to upgrade.
 If you book your Emirates award ticket through Air Canada's Aeroplan program, for example, it's unlikely you'll be able to upgrade your flight.

-Business awards booked with Skywards code as “Flex Plus” fares, which means you'll pay the lowest published cost to upgrade shown on Emirates' handy mileage calculator.
+Business awards booked with Skywards code as “Flex Plus” fares.
+That means you'll pay the lowest published cost to upgrade shown on Emirates' handy mileage calculator.
 Even better, there are no cash copays to upgrade with miles.

 Upgrade to first options on an Emirates business class award ticket.